mtkresearch/FishLeg/examples/README.md

 ## Contributing

 If you have a self-contained example of using FishLeg, please get in touch!
 We'd love to collect as many examples as possible here!

+# TODO
+- Complete README with results from examples
+- Add scripts as jupyter notebooks/in their own folders.